Tips for everyday life with an artificial joint

 26. Long-term behavior with an artificial joint – what really matters

-An artificial joint is designed to last for many years – often decades.
+A prosthetic joint is designed for many years – often decades.

 What positively influences durability